Back to blog

 IoT for Water Conservation Beyond Traditional Methods

 While traditional water conservation methods such as automatic valves and faucets can help reduce water waste — there are even more impactful approaches businesses can adopt with IoT technology.
 Enter proactive leak detection.
-Enterprises can prevent unnecessary water usage, loss, and damage with IoT-enabled leak detection solutions — an invaluable resolution, as water leaks alone can be the greatest source of water waste, according to the EPA.
+IoT-enabled leak detection solutions can help enterprises prevent unnecessary water usage, loss, and damage — an invaluable resolution, as water leaks alone can be the greatest source of water waste, according to the EPA.

 IoT-based water flow sensors can detect leaks by monitoring the flow rate of water through pipes and identifying anomalous behavior, while IoT-enabled surface leak sensors detect water presence in unwanted areas, like on floors around appliances.
 Both sensor types provide proactive monitoring and support real-time alerting to help mitigate water waste and costly damage.